EvaMart/bh24-project5-report/paper/paper.md

 - Internal identifiers (e.g., `Se1`) for reference consistency.

 ![Example of curated indicators in the ‘Community’ supergroup, showing classification across data sources, targets, implementation feasibility, and actions.](./figure1.png)
-**Figure 1**: Example of curated indicators in the ‘Community’ supergroup, showing classification across data sources, targets, implementation feasibility, and actions.
+{\small *Figure 1.
+Example of curated indicators in the ‘Community’ supergroup, with classification across targets, feasibility, and actions.*}

 ### Supergroups